Construction Oversight on Complex Residential Projects

 The architect provides design authority, construction observation, pay application certification, submittal review, change order evaluation, and the professional judgments that only a licensed architect can make.
 The architect's relationship with the owner remains direct.

 The architect focuses on design.
 The CM focuses on delivery.
 Neither is "managing" the other.
-The architect's creative authority is respected; the CM's construction intelligence strengthens the design by identifying cost and constructability implications early, when changes are inexpensive and collaborative rather than late, when they're disruptive and adversarial.
+The architect's creative authority is respected; the CM's construction intelligence strengthens the design by identifying cost and constructability implications early, when changes are inexpensive and collaborative, rather than during construction, when they're disruptive and costly.
 For a deeper discussion of how the architect and CM collaborate during pre-construction and throughout the project, see our guide on the architect's role in the CMAR model.

 The Architect's Experience

-Architects who have worked under both models consistently report the same thing: under CMAR, they do their best work because their design authority is respected, their communication with the owner is direct, and their construction administration role is supported by a CM who provides data rather than second-guessed by an advisor who provides opinions.
-The question for the owner is not whether to trust their architect - they've already made that decision by hiring them.
-The question is whether to support that trust with a structure that reinforces the architect's role, or to undermine it with a structure that duplicates it.
+Under CMAR, the architect's design authority is respected, their communication with the owner is direct, and their construction administration role is supported by a CM who provides data rather than duplicated by an advisor providing parallel evaluations.
+The question for the owner is not whether to trust their architect; they've already made that decision by hiring them.
+The question is whether to support that trust with a structure that reinforces the architect's role, or to add a structure on top that duplicates it.

 The Impact on the Architect's Experience: A Comparison